Skip to main content

 Departments

-Julie Laveglia, MA, is Program Manager of the Global Scholars Program in the Department of Global Pediatric Medicine and Assistant Dean of the St. Jude Graduate School of Biomedical Sciences.
+Julie Laveglia, EdD, MA, is Director of the Global Scholars Program in the Department of Global Pediatric Medicine and Assistant Dean of the Graduate School of Biomedical Sciences.

-Julie was born and raised outside of Philadelphia in Southern New Jersey.
-She received her bachelor’s degree in Human Development and Environmental Science from Boston College.
+Originally from Southern New Jersey, Julie received her bachelor’s degree in Human Development and Environmental Science from Boston College.
 While an undergrad, she studied abroad at the Universidad de Sevilla.
-Julie received her M.A. in International Education from New York University.
-While a graduate student, she interned with the Sister City Program within the New York City Commission to the United Nations.
+Julie went on to receive her master’s degree in International Education from New York University, where she interned with the Sister City Program within the New York City Commission to the United Nations.
+Julie received her Doctor of Education degree from the University of Memphis, concentrating in higher and adult education.

 Close